ryechris/js-memorygame/README.md

 # Memory Game

-This is a classic example of a Memory Game.
+This is a locus classicus of a Memory Game.

-You can play the game here: [https://call900913.github.io/js-memorygame](https://call900913.github.io/js-memorygame).
+You can play the game here: [https://ryechris.github.io/js-memorygame](https://ryechris.github.io/js-memorygame).

 ## Game Features
 The game features 16 cards that face down.